aminmr/k8s-implementation/README.md

 3. After migration of master-2 the filesystem has corrupted and the docker service has not start anymore.
 So I needed to use `fsck` tools in rescue mode to repair the filesystem.
 ![Filesystem](./images/docker-failure.png)

 This failure and fsck lost metadata of docker.
-There is no solution and you should
+There is no solution and you should just delete the `/var/lib/docker` data and restart the docker!

+### UFW DNS Problem
+This problem hasn't compeletely undrestand for me!:
+Because of my own decision I disabled dhcp for all nodes and enable NAT to the haproxy node.
+Everything was ok until enabling the UFW firewall.
+After enabling the firewall dns resolving got problem!
+After many research I checked the [linuxize](https://linuxize.com/post/how-to-setup-a-firewall-with-ufw-on-ubuntu-20-04/#ip-masquerading) article and changed ufw setting and it got fixed!

 ## Kubernetes Challenges

  For first time I was implement Kubernetes via `Kubeadm`.
 This method of implementation was common and has its own challenges: